• Skip to primary navigation

 Please resist the urge.
 It gets much better.
 Topping off the toasted bread is the whipped goat cheese.
 Normally goat cheese doesn’t spread very well, but in whipped form, it’s incredibly light, creamy, and spreadable.

-It’s slight tang pairs exceptionally well with the next ingredient: prosciutto.
+Its slight tang pairs exceptionally well with the next ingredient: prosciutto.
 Although light and delicate, the flavor is anything but.
 It’s slightly sweet and plenty salty.

 Topping off this delightfully festive crostini is a small scoop of cranberry sauce.
 Although you can use the cranberry sauce of your choosing, I do recommend my cranberry sauce with cardamom.